Breeze/breeze.github.io/doc-blog/_posts/2015-06-05-todo-samples.md

 ---
 layout: doc-blog
-title: New Todo samples
+title: New Todo Samples
 ---
-# New Todo samples available
+# New Todo Samples

 We have added new versions of the Todo sample to showcase the various platforms supported by Breeze.